Can burnt toast and roasted potatoes cause cancer?

 - Aim for a yellow or golden brown color when frying, roasting or baking food.

-- Follow cooking instructions on food packages to avoid over-cooking.
+- Follow cooking instructions on food packages to avoid overcooking.

 - Eat a balanced diet.

-- Avoid keeping potatoes in the fridge before cooking them as this can further increase acrylamide levels.
+- Avoid keeping potatoes in the fridge before cooking them, as this can further increase acrylamide levels.

 How big is the cancer risk?

-Evidence of cancer risk has not yet been proven in humans, but experts in the field point out that this data may never become available as teams cannot readily expose people to acrylamide to test the outcome.
+Evidence of cancer risk has not been proved in humans, but experts point out that this data may never become available, as teams cannot readily expose people to acrylamide to test the outcome.

 "No one will willingly eat acrylamide ... (but) because it's carcinogenic in animals, it would be carcinogenic in humans," said Donald Mottram, emeritus professor of food chemistry at the University of Reading in the UK.